dutchpool/cdashboard/README.md

 At the moment CryptDashboard supports and is tested on the following chains / explorers:
 - DPoS:  OXY, LWF, ONZ, LISK, ARK, SHIFT, RISE, RipaEx
-- all clones of Iquidus Explorer
+- Crypto wallets: all clones of Iquidus Explorer

 Known issues:
 - a lot of explorer chains are not supported yet; working on it!